CesiumGS/3d-tiles/TileFormats/Instanced3DModel/README.md

 ### Examples

-These examples show how to generate JSON and binary buffers for the feature table.
+These examples show how to generate JSON and binary buffers for the Feature Table.

 #### Positions only